martinbudden/MaybeCube/README.md

 2. using a shear plate, this is exemplified in the [sheer boards](https://en.wikipedia.org/wiki/Shear_wall) used to stiffen wooden framed buildings
 3. reinforcing the joints.

-The MaybeCube uses 2040 extrusions, these have twice the contact area at the joints and provide significantly more joint rigidity than 2020 extrusions.
-Additionally the MaybeCube uses shear plates on the bottom, back, left and (optionally) right faces to stiffen the frame.
+The MaybeCube uses 2040 extrusions, these provide significantly more joint rigidity than either 2020 or 3030 extrusions.
+Additionally the MaybeCube uses shear plates on the bottom, back, and (optionally) left and right faces to stiffen the frame.

 The front face of the MaybeCube is the most subject to shearing, since it needs to be open to allow access to the printbed.
 Two measures are taken to counteract this: 2080 rather than 2040 extrusion is used at the bottom of the face, and the idler mounts at the top are extended to provide some triangulation and reinforcement of the upper joints.